Exodus (band): Bonded by Blood and rise in popularity (1984–1991)

 The group's third full-length album, Fabulous Disaster, was released in January 1989.
 A music video for the song "The Toxic Waltz" would receive consistent rotation on MTV's Headbangers Ball.
-Promotion for the album included Exodus embarking on the Headbangers Ball Tour with Anthrax and Helloween, which brought the band to a wider audience.
+Promotion for the album included Exodus embarking on the U.S. Headbangers Ball Tour with Anthrax and Helloween, which brought the band to a wider audience.
 Early in the tour, drummer Tom Hunting left the band for health and personal reasons.
-Vio-lence drummer Perry Strickland was quickly brought into the fold as a temporary replacement for the remainder of the tour.
-Drummer John Tempesta would fill the position on a permanent basis until the band's first breakup in 1993.
+Vio-lence drummer Perry Strickland was quickly brought into the fold as a temporary replacement for the remainder of the tour, and John Tempesta would fill the position on a permanent basis until the band's first breakup in 1993.
 Fabulous Disaster reached No. 82 on the Billboard 200 chart.

 After the success of Fabulous Disaster, Exodus signed a multi-album deal with Capitol Records in 1989.
-The band's fourth album Impact is Imminent was released in June 1990.
+The band's fourth album, Impact Is Imminent, was released in July 1990.
 Despite being released on a major label, Impact Is Imminent was not as successful as Fabulous Disaster and debuted at No. 137 on the Billboard 200.
-Until the release of Blood In, Blood Out in 2014, Impact Is Imminent would be Exodus' last album to enter the charts.
-Exodus spent the latter half of 1990 touring in support of the album, including the U.S. with Suicidal Tendencies and Pantera.
-Due to their label refusing to pay tour support, the world tour for Impact for Imminent was cut short; they were originally slated to tour Europe with Annihilator and Judas Priest as part of the latter's Painkiller tour (where Exodus was replaced by Pantera), and the band was also reportedly intended to be the replacement for Death Angel as the support act of the Clash of the Titans tour in North America with Megadeth, Slayer and Anthrax before the offer went to Alice in Chains.
+Until the release of Blood In, Blood Out in 2014, Impact Is Imminent was Exodus' last album to enter the Billboard 200 chart.
+Exodus spent the latter half of 1990 touring in support of the album, including North America with Suicidal Tendencies and Pantera.
+Due to their label refusing to pay tour support, the world tour for Impact for Imminent was cut short; they were originally slated to tour Europe with Annihilator and Judas Priest as part of the latter's Painkiller tour (where Exodus was replaced by Pantera), and the band was also reportedly intended to be the replacement for Death Angel as the support act of the Clash of the Titans tour in North America with Megadeth, Slayer and Anthrax before the offer went to the then-up-and-coming band Alice in Chains.

-In 1991, the band released their first live album, Good Friendly Violent Fun, which was recorded during their 1989 tour.
+In 1991, the band released its first live album, Good Friendly Violent Fun, which was recorded at the Fillmore on July 14, 1989.